TL;DR

 Why this matters in 2026

-The 30% federal tax credit on standalone battery storage is pulling a wave of new installers into the market.
+The battery market in Texas is overheating right now.
+Lots of new installers chasing the wave that the 2023-2025 federal tax credit kicked off — even after the credit was repealed in July 2025, the marketing momentum is still pulling new entrants in.
 A guy who has been roofing for 20 years suddenly has a battery division.
 A solar company that has only ever installed grid-tied PV is now putting in 13.5 kWh Powerwalls.

 Most are fine.
 Some are dangerous.